 Vasyl Ivanchuk is a Ukrainian Super Grandmaster, and he has been ranked No. 3 in the world by FIDE from October 2008 to January 2010.
 He has an IQ of 119.

-As you can see, the myth that you need a high IQ to become great at chess is just that, a myth.
+I hope we provided enough examples and evidence throughout this article to dispel one of the more common myths in chess, which is the idea that you need a high IQ to become great at chess is just that, a myth.
 You do not need an above average IQ to become a grandmaster chess player.

 Does it help?
 Sure it does, you may learn the game and excel at a more rapid rate, but it’s really not something to become concerned and dwell on.
 If you find yourself dwelling on it, you can always improve your IQ.